byteball/obyte-gui-wallet/README.md

 ## Build O<sub>byte</sub> App Bundles

-All app bundles will be placed at `../obytebuilds` dir, so create it first: `mkdir -p ../obytebuilds`
+All app bundles will be placed at `../obytebuilds` dir, so create it first: `mkdir -p ../obytebuilds`.
+You need newer version of Node.js (latest should work) to assemble Android & iOS bundles, so use NVM to manage your Node.js installations (to keep v5.12 for NW.js and latest one for mobile platforms).
+Remember to switch to newer Node.js version (`nvm use 8`) before installing any software from the instructions below.

 ### Android